Pushups to Bench Press Calculator

 Real-World Scenario:

-A 30-year-old male who weighs 180 lbs and can perform 25 standard pushups with good form wants to estimate his bench press strength.
+John is a 30-year-old male who weighs 180 lbs.
+He has been training for 1 year and can perform 25 pushups with good form.

 Given: